andjan3/jira-but-better/README.md

 This project was developed as part of my final degree project in Front End Development (400 YH) at Grit Academy.

 ## Overview
-The application is designed as an agile project management tool to help organize projects and assign tasks efficiently.
+Designed as an agile project management tool, the application helps manage projects, organize tasks, and assign them efficiently.
 Inspired by Jira, it offers a straightforward and easy-to-navigate interface.
 The tech stack includes Next.js, Prisma, PostgreSQL, NextAuth, ShadCN UI, Tailwind CSS and hello-pangea/dnd (for drag-and-drop functionality).

 ## Features